corpus-christi/corpus-christi/doc/develop.md

 ```
 This script will
 1. Activate your virtual environment;
-   no need to separately `source the` `activate` command
+   no need to separately `source` the `activate` command
 1. Configure Flask properly for development
 1. Allow you to run the `flask` command from the command line.

-  - If errors, open the file and change line three to source ./venv/Scripts/activate
+On Windows, you may need to open the file
+and change line three to source `./venv/Scripts/activate`

 Do this whenever you start a new `bash`
 in which you intend to work with the API.

+## Command Line Interface

+CC extends the standard Flask Command-Line Interface (CLI).
+Refer to [the CLI documentation](./cli.md) for details.

 ## Database Setup